 AI-Assisted Legacy Migration: Lessons Learned

-A retrospective on using AI tools intensively for a large codebase migration, from initial failures to a workflow that actually works.
+A retrospective on heavily using AI tools for a large codebase migration, from initial failures to a workflow that actually works.

-"This is going to be amazing," I thought as I watched Claude Code analyze thousands of lines of legacy code.
-"I'll just point it at the legacy endpoint, and the AI will migrate everything.
+"This is going to be incredible," I thought as I watched Claude Code analyze thousands of lines of legacy code.
+"I'll just give it the legacy endpoint to analyze, and the AI will migrate everything.
 This migration that would take months?
 Done in a few weeks."

-Four hours later, I was staring at a screen full of hallucinations that confidently referenced functions that didn't exist, implemented patterns we'd never used, and would have spectacularly broken production.
+Four hours later, I was staring at a screen filled with hallucinations that confidently referenced functions that didn't exist, implemented patterns we'd never used, and would have broken production spectacularly.
+It was Day 1, and my illusions had just crashed against reality.

-Welcome to my seven-week journey to discover how to use AI for a large legacy codebase migration not the YouTube trainer version, but the messy, frustrating, and ultimately productive reality.
+Welcome to my seven-week journey discovering how to use AI for a large legacy codebase migration.
+Not the YouTube influencer version promising miracles, but the messy, frustrating, and ultimately productive reality of this transformation.

 The Challenge: Welcome to the Real World